wrapperband/FTCBlockTimeAnalysis/2016-10-25 FTCTransactionAnalysis/README.md

 ![Transaction Peak](https://github.com/wrapperband/FTCBlockTimeAnalysis/blob/master/2016-10-25%20FTCTransactionAnalysis/2016-10-25-FTCTransactionFrequencyPeak.jpg?raw=true)

 **Feathercoin Difficulty**

+This chart shows the variation difficulty as the hash rate of different (coin switching)  pools is directed a FTC.
+The red chart is seen to vary cyclicly at about 15 minutes.

+The blue raising line is the block against time.
+The less variation in has, the straighter this line will be, so it is an indicator of how much the difficulty calculator (eHRC) is being stressed.

 ![Transaction Peak](https://github.com/wrapperband/FTCBlockTimeAnalysis/blob/master/2016-10-25%20FTCTransactionAnalysis/2016-10-25-FTCBlockDifficulty24hrs.MediumTerm.jpg?raw=true)

 **Feathercoin Block Times**

+In this chart the green lines show the actual block times.
+In this case there were no very high block times > 10 mins, but there were more block times > 8 mins than usual.

 ![Block Times ](https://github.com/wrapperband/FTCBlockTimeAnalysis/blob/master/2016-10-25%20FTCTransactionAnalysis/2016-10-25-FTCBlockTime24hrs.WithValue.jpg?raw=true)

 **Feathercoin Number of Transactions - Unscaled**

+This is a new chart to analyse the high level of transactions on 25/10/2017.
+In can be seen there are multiple attempts to spent thousands of dust coins.
+The number of transactions maxed out per block at 1100.
+The size of an extracted csv file of 24 hours data was 25 MB, hinting a a possible test of transaction limits.
+This would need re testeing on the test network, as the max transaction per block seen, it may be a function of the dust coin script that was run.

 ![Frequency of Transactions](https://github.com/wrapperband/FTCBlockTimeAnalysis/blob/master/2016-10-25%20FTCTransactionAnalysis/2016-10-25-FTCBlockTransactions24hrs.WithValue.jpg?raw=true)

 **Feathercoin Value of Transactions - Unscaled**

+This shows the value of the transactions.

 ![Transaction value](https://github.com/wrapperband/FTCBlockTimeAnalysis/blob/master/2016-10-25%20FTCTransactionAnalysis/2016-10-25-FTCBlockValue24hrs.WithValue.jpg?raw=true)

 **Feathercoin Number of Transactions - Scaled**

+This chart shows the normal level of transactions, scaled down.
 ![Frequency of Transactions](https://github.com/wrapperband/FTCBlockTimeAnalysis/blob/master/2016-10-25%20FTCTransactionAnalysis/2016-10-25-FTCBlockTransactions24hrs.scaled.jpg?raw=true)

 **Feathercoin Value of Transactions - Scaled**

+This scaled chart shows the normal value of transactions level.

 ![Transaction value](https://github.com/wrapperband/FTCBlockTimeAnalysis/blob/master/2016-10-25%20FTCTransactionAnalysis/2016-10-25-FTCBlockValue24hrs.scaled.jpg?raw=true)

 **Feathercoin Difficulty over 3 hrs early 26/10/2016**

+This chart shows one of the tempoaral anomalies aftet 25/10/2016 at 11:pm till 2:45am.
+It is a close up of difficulty variation, over 3 hrs or so.

 ![Transaction value](https://github.com/wrapperband/FTCBlockTimeAnalysis/blob/master/2016-10-25%20FTCTransactionAnalysis/2016-10-26-FTCBlockDifficulty3hrs.ShortTerm.jpg?raw=true)

 **Feathercoin Block Time Average 110 Blocks 26/10/2016**

+The average block time for the 24 hrs was (anomously) high, possibly due to difficulties averaging time.
+To confirm / check that a chart of the block time averaged was OK, a new chart was created averaged over 10 blocks.

 ![Transaction value](https://github.com/wrapperband/FTCBlockTimeAnalysis/blob/master/2016-10-25%20FTCTransactionAnalysis/2016-10-25-FTCBlockTime24hrs.10BlockAvg.jpg?raw=true)